WCTE/TriggerConfig/README.md

 Enter output lemo assignment index to add/modify: [cancel]
 ```

+There are 16 lemo outputs on the front panel of the trigger module.
+These are referenced by their index (0-15).

-Input signals and trigger logic outputs can be assigned to the LEMO outputs.
+Input signals and trigger logic outputs can be assigned to the lemo outputs.
 The treatment specifies whether the corresponding delay and gate width treatment is applied before output.
 For level 2, if treatment is False, the width corresponds to the width that the trigger condition was met, but
 if True, the width is one time bin.
 No adjustable delay is applied to the level 2 outputs.